Kyle-Demers08/Data440/HW0/untitled (1).md

 ## Discussion

 I am familiar using markdown in the jupyter hub.
-I used Dillinger and everything is the same in this homework except for inserting images.
-This is what made me switch back to jupyter as I couldn't quite figure it out after an hour of self exploration.
+I used Dillinger just to get some experience with another way to use markdown.
+It is all the same, but all my school files are in jupyter so I will likely continue to use that.
+The image tripped me up for a little bit, but after creating a md in github, I was able to just copy and paste my image url and that worked.
+I couldn't get my picture to be a local file in Dillinger, so this was the solution I came up with.

 # Q2